 Effective link wheels require careful planning and strategic execution beyond what you can do on your days off.
 If you decide to create one, you’re looking at a full-time job for at least a year or more.

-Technically, an effective link wheel is no different from creating a series of phenomenal websites in the same niche.
+Technically, an effective link wheel creation is no different from creating a series of phenomenal websites in the same niche.
 Although, you can’t just make a bunch of websites and expect results.
-You’ll need to build each website from the ground up as its own entity with its own market, audience, design, content, and purpose.
+You’ll need to build each website from the ground up as its own entity with its own market, audience, design, content, link building strategy and purpose.

 In other words, embarking on the task of creating a link wheel is the same as committing yourself to creating multiple, independent, full-scale website projects.
 You can benefit from a link wheel, but only when you go all out with each website as its own project.
 Once each site is established, your backlinks will hold more value.